-Michelle Cotterman, president of anti-vaccine group Health Freedom Ohio, protested outside then-Ohio Department of Health Director Dr. Amy Acton’s home in the spring.
-Photo by Katie Forbes.
+Michelle Cotterman, president of anti-vaccine group Health Freedom Ohio, protested outside then-Ohio Department of Health Director Dr. Amy Acton’s home in the spring of 2020.
+Photo courtesy of Katie Forbes.

 When it comes to pandemic politics, Ohio’s anti-vaccine activists are everywhere.

 They’ve crowded legislative hearings on bills to strip the health department of its authority to issue public health orders to stave off infectious disease.

 Members have protested various coronavirus restrictions at the Capitol steps as well as the personal homes of both Gov. Mike DeWine and former Ohio Department of Health Director Dr. Amy Acton.